-I am planning to extend the above mentioned correction to state-ensemble DFT: a good starting point is the already available functionals for ground-state, and testing their performance when obeying the exact condition of linearity and naturally eliminating ghost interactions: this step is expected to yield significantly improved excitation spectra at DFT computational scaling.
+I am planning to extend the above mentioned correction to state-ensemble DFT.
+A good starting point is the already available functionals for the ground-state, and testing their performance when obeying the exact condition of linearity and naturally eliminating ghost interactions.
+This step is expected to yield significantly improved excitation spectra at DFT computational scaling.
 The identification of the importance of this constraint on the XC functional can pave the way for developing new functionals obeying this essential condition.

-Impact:
+Impact

-Theoretical progress and the ability to model highly electronic excited states will enable the leap needed for progressing our understanding of astrochemistry processes.
+Theoretical progress and the ability to model highly electronic, excited states will enable the leap needed for advancing our understanding of astrochemical processes.
 The ability to model excited states will significantly advance our understanding of interstellar chemical processes.
 Specifically, they will enable us to study not only chemistry starting from the basic building blocks, but also fragmentation processes of large molecules that may be responsible for many of the observed species in molecular clouds.

-The theoretical progress we will make is expected to lead to progress in many other fields as photoinduced processes are central in a variety of scientific and technological arenas and will likely affect scientific areas such as physics, chemistry, and biology.
-Examples are organic photovoltaic devices [82], photocatalysis [83], photosynthesis [84], and DNA interaction with radiation [85], to name just a few.
+The theoretical progress we will make is expected to lead to progress in many other fields as photoinduced processes are central in a variety of scientific and technological arenas and will likely affect scientific areas such as physics, chemistry and biology.
+Examples include organic photovoltaic devices [82], photocatalysis [83], photosynthesis [84] and DNA interactions with radiation [85], to name just a few.

 Section b.
 Methodology

-The primary goal of this proposal is to study the excited state reactivity of PAHs.
+The primary goal of the proposed research is to study the excited-state reactivity of PAHs.
 Highly excited PAHs play a major role in the chemistry of the ISM.
-To this end, I will model photochemical reactions, and the propagation of systems in time after being excited by a UV photon.
-This will be done using non-adiabatic ab-initio molecular dynamics simulations.
-In ab-initio molecular dynamics the propagation of the system in time is done via solving Newton's equation of motion numerically, where the forces acting on the nuclei are calculated "on the fly" as the simulations progressed, using electronic structure calculations.
+To this end, I will model photochemical reactions and the propagation of systems in time after being excited by a UV photon.
+This will be performed using nonadiabatic, ab initio molecular dynamic simulations.
+In ab initio molecular dynamics, the propagation of the system in time is performed via solving Newton's equation of motion numerically, in which the forces acting on the nuclei are calculated "on the fly" as the simulations progress, using electronic structure calculations.